Surface Coating for Corrosion Prevention (With PDF)

 • Given the elasticity of the film

-• Resistance to water, chemical, and abrasion
+• Resistance to water, chemicals, and abrasion

 • Disperse the pigments and extenders